785129039/learngit/readme.txt

 stupid boss!!!!

-createing a new branch is quick
+createing a new branch is quick & simple.